 - Pedestrian handrail along the full length of the retaining wall

-The existing multi-use pathway at the intersection will remain in place.
-As the Rideau River is prone to periodic flooding, the proposed grade-separated pathway will, on occasion, need to be closed temporarily.
-During such flooding events, cyclists and pedestrians will be able to approach Bank Street via the existing multi-use pathway and cross at the signalized intersection.
+As the Rideau River is prone to periodic flooding, the grade-separated pathway will, on occasion, need to be closed temporarily.
+During such flooding events, cyclists and pedestrians will be able to approach Bank Street via the multi-use pathway and cross at the signalized intersection.